Picture Books About the Ocean

 The Ocean Alphabet Book – Do you know which deep sea creature scares away its enemies by spraying ink at them, or which fish has lights inside its mouth to attract food?
 Learn the answer to these questions and other fascinating details about ocean life in this engaging and informative book.

 Poke-a-Dot!
 Who’s in the Ocean? – Out in the ocean where the big waves roar, tons of different creatures come out to explore.
 Kids can count them all as they read along with this bouncing rhyme.
-With beautiful, colorful illustrations and irresistible click-to-count buttons, kids will love learning their numbers as they discover who lives in the ocean.

 Over in the Ocean in a Coral Reef – Kids will sing, clap, and count their way among puffer fish that puff, grunt fish that grunt and seahorses that flutter, and begin to appreciate life in the ocean.